 ATS software is deployed to help managers prevent that from happening.
 That means your charisma and spunk will work well in an interview – but the ATS needs to see demonstrable career history and training relevant to a given position before you get that far.

-Resume Easy To Skim-Read
+3. Make Your Resume Easy To Skim-Read

-While it doesn’t always sit well with people, skim-reading is used by both ATS software and managers when first handling your
+While it doesn’t always sit well with people, skim-reading is used by both ATS software and managers when first handling your resume.
+That means formatting the document in a pleasing way to the eye – or the Indeed algorithm.

 4. Keep the Formatting Simple